cybertraining-dsc/fa20-523-312/project/project.md

 For the all the four years, heatmaps were plotted to get more information about the trend of the data.
 Chiefly, the heatmaps give us an empirical form of ideology relating to the degree of correlation between the different water-quality parameters in this data analysis task.

+Figure 24 visualizes the heat-map and shows the relationships between the various aquatic parameters for the year of 2017.

 ![hmap2017](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/heatmapseventeen.png)

 **Figure 24:** Heatmap for the water-quality parameters (Year - 2017)

+Figure 25 visualizes the heat-map and shows the relationships between the various aquatic parameters for the year of 2018.

 ![hmap2018](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/heatmapeighteen.png)

 **Figure 25:** Heatmap for the water-quality parameters (Year - 2018)

+Figure 26 visualizes the heat-map and shows the relationships between the various aquatic parameters for the year of 2019.

 ![hmap2019](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/heatmapnineteen.png)

 **Figure 26:** Heatmap for the water-quality parameters (Year - 2019)

+Figure 27 visualizes the heat-map and shows the relationships between the various aquatic parameters for the year of 2020.

 ![hmap2020](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/heatmaptwenty.png)